ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 ```
 g :: forall b a. b -> Int -> a -> a
 ```
+with the buried foralls pulled to the top.
 Perhaps that type is a tiny bit more explicable to the programmer.
 But again, to produce that type, GHC must elaborate `g` to
 ```
 g = /\ b a. \(x:b). \(i:Int). f i @a
 ```